nathankot/bashi/README.md

 You'll want to build the 'assist' scheme. **Note** by default the app points to `http://localhost:8080` which corresponds to `make dev`.
-If you are running the server in Docker you'll want to update the API address which is currently hardcoded.
+If you are running the server in Docker you'll want to update the API base URL by going to the app settings.

 Any changes to the API surface will require a new swift client to be generated using `make clients`.